macwoj/interview_prep/devops/devops.md

 - Consider adding RAM if swap is frequently used
 - Tune disk I/O or move I/O-heavy apps to faster storage

-Here’s an example of how to use `iostat` to troubleshoot a disk I/O performance issue on a Linux system:

 ---

 ### **Scenario**: A web server is experiencing slow response times.
 You suspect disk I/O might be the bottleneck.

----

 **Step-by-step with `iostat`**: